 If you are committed to only purchasing cruelty free makeup products, the following tips will help:

 Not only these sites have giant glossaries of cruelty free products with convenient search features, they also post articles about the latest and greatest cruelty free beauty items and general reads related to sustainable lifestyle.
-They are US based, but you will likely find all your favourite brands there anyway.

 it’s good to be aware